 Casual or Fortuitous Contact

-The IET Code of Practice describes a situation where a class 1 item may have metal parts that are not directly earthed, but will provide an continuity reading because they are in contact with an earthed metal part.
+The IET Code of Practice describes a situation where a Class I item may have metal parts that are not directly earthed but will provide a continuity reading because they are in contact with an earthed metal part.
 Connecting the test lead to metal that is not directly earthed will usually give a higher reading.
-For example, the case of a fridge is earthed because it contains the compressor, light, and thermostat etc. The fridge door however does not usually have an earth connection.
-Placing the test lead on the door will provide an earth reading as it is connected to the earthed case by a metal hinge.
-In this example the fridge door is in ‘casual or fortuitous contact’ with an earthed metal part.
+For example, the case of a fridge is earthed because it contains electrical components such as the compressor, light, thermostat etc. The fridge door however does not usually house any electrical components and therefore does not require an earth connection.
+In this example, the fridge door is in ‘casual or fortuitous contact’ with an earthed metal part.
 Connecting the test lead to the door is likely to give a higher reading than if connected to the main case of the fridge.

 "Unearthed metal may be in casual or fortuitous contact with the earthed metal.
 A continuity test made to this 'unearthed' metal may give misleading results."
 IET Code of Practice

 If you are looking to learn more about electrical testing, we regularly run PAT testing courses at various venues across the country.